filecoin-station/zinnia/docs/architecture-decision-records/2023-03-integration-with-station.md

 FIL_WALLET_ADDRESS=f1etc \
 # Where to keep state files
 STATE_ROOT=$HOME/Library/Caches/Filecoin\ Station/zinnia \
 # The program to run.
-The only argument is path to the directory containing module files.
+Positional arguments specify which modules to run.
-zinniad /Applications/Filecoin\ Station.app/Contents/Resources/zinnia-modules
+zinniad \
+  # A module can be a directory containing the entry point file
+  $HOME/Library/Caches/Filecoin\ Station/zinnia-modules/saturn-l2/main.js \
+  # A module can also be just a single file, like the Ping PoC
+  $HOME/Library/Caches/Filecoin\ Station/zinnia-modules/ping.js \
+  # Since we don't support ES Modules yet, a more complex module may want
+  # to bundle multiple source code files into a single file for distribution
+  # In such case, a module can be a directory with nested subdirectories too.
+  $HOME/Library/Caches/Filecoin\ Station/zinnia-modules/retrieval-checker/dist/index.js
 ```

 ### Communication with Station (Core, Desktop):